openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/migrate-from-junit-4-to-junit-5.md

 ## Example Configuration

-If your project is a Spring or Spring-Boot project take a dependency on [rewrite-spring](https://github.com/openrewrite/rewrite-spring) and activate the [SpringBoot2JUnit4to5Migration](/reference/recipes/java/spring/boot2/springboot2junit4to5migration.md) recipe:
+If your project is a Spring or Spring-Boot project, add a dependency on [rewrite-spring](https://github.com/openrewrite/rewrite-spring) and activate the [SpringBoot2JUnit4to5Migration](/reference/recipes/java/spring/boot2/springboot2junit4to5migration.md) recipe:

 {% tabs %}
 {% tab title="Maven" %}